Need assistance in choosing the right insurance plan? Get a call from our Expert.

 Are ULIPs a good investment?

 ULIPs are investment options that combine life insurance with market-linked1 growth, which makes them different from traditional plans.
 Compared to traditional plans, ULIPs provide life cover along with potential returns that may be higher due to equity exposure.
 ULIPs also include a lock-in period of five years, encouraging disciplined investing and long-term financial planning.
-Additionally, tax benefits2 under Section 80C and exemptions on maturity proceeds under Section 10(10D) further enhance their suitability for long-term financial goals.
+Additionally, tax benefits under Section 80C and exemptions on maturity proceeds under Section 10(10D) further enhance their suitability for long-term financial goals.

 However, ULIP returns are linked to market performance and may fluctuate over time.
 ULIPs may suit investors seeking long-term growth while securing life cover.
 However, understanding fund allocation, risk level, and policy terms is important before investing.